SymphonyOSF/oss-allegro-examples/docs/ToDoListExample/FetchPartitionUsers.md

 ---
-nav_order: 18
+nav_order: 19
 parent: ToDo List Example
 ---
-# Create A Partition
+# Fetch Partition Users

-The Create Partition example creates a new Partition.
+The Fetch Partition Users example creates a new Partition, gives ResourcesPermission to a certain user, different from the owner of such Partition, and retrieves the permission assigned.

-The first part of the program is almost identical to the [Hello World Example](/HelloWorld.html), see the description there for more details.
+The first part of the program is almost identical to the [Hello World Example](/CreateAPartition.html), see the description there for more details.

 In this case we also need to provide the Object Store URL, since these examples use that API.